bartongroup/slivka/sphinx-docs/getting_started.rst

 Remaining parameters follow the same syntax as the first one mapping form fields to the consecutive parameters of the example script.
-The only exception is the last parameter *_verbose* which doesn't have matching field.
-It demonstrates that you can add parameters which are not in the form but you must provide their *value* explicitly.
+The only exception is the last parameter *_verbose* which doesn't have a matching field.
+It demonstrates that you can add parameters which are not present in the form but you must provide their *value* explicitly.
 We suggest using names starting with an underscore for those detached arguments.

+Slivka preserves parameters order when parsing the file, so the arguments are passed to the command line program in the same order they are defined here.

 Arguments
 =========

-This part contains the list of arguments which will be appended to each command.
-It might be convenient in cases when the program takes modifiable options followed by constant parameters.
+The *arguments* part contains the list of constant arguments that will be appended to each command.
+It might be convenient to define them in cases when the program takes modifiable options followed by constant parameters.
 In many cases, however, this part can be skipped as detached input parameters provide the same functionality.